WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

-Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, by letting it define and derive domain-specific RDF schemata.
+Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, thereby letting the community define and derive domain-specific RDF schemata.
 As soon as saturation for changes in schemata emerge, further formalization is planned to take the them to an international standards organization appropriate.